 On Saturday, basic wood anatomy will be introduced, including grain, figure, fundamental differences between softwoods and hardwoods, and more.
 The student will learn to identify common hardwoods that are used in antique furniture using a 10x loupe.

-On Sunday, the class will be held at the Webb Dean Stevens house in Wethersfield (about 10 minutes from CVSW).
+On Sunday, the class will be held at the Wadsworth Atheneum in Hartford (about 10 minutes from CVSW).
 Sunday’s class will run from 11:00am – 4:00pm.
 Students will get a rare opportunity not only to see one of the finest collections of American furniture, but also to identify woods used in a selection of great objects in an intensive and hands-on inspection.

 No experience is necessary.